Mark Simpson on his kinky passion for his dinky Japanese sports car

 ‘Nothing on the road will give you better value.
 Nothing will give you so much fun.
 The only reason I’m giving it five stars is because I can’t give it fourteen.’

-Or I could talk about how it is the uncanny distillation of great British and Italian sports roadsters of the 1960s, such as the Triumph Spitfire, MG MGB, Alfa Romeo Spider and Lotus Elan.
+Or I could talk about how this roadster is the uncanny distillation of great British and Italian sports roadsters of the 1960s, such as the Triumph Spitfire, MG MGB, Alfa Romeo Spider and Lotus Elan.
 But with an engine that actually starts.

 But really, if there’s one thing I can boil my MX-5 love down to it would be this: a cloth hood you can open and close with one arm while still seated.
 The MX-5 is a convertible perfectly suited to squeezing out the maximum exposure to daylight and fresh air in the vagaries of the UK climate.